Cross product: Other

 In vector calculus, the cross product is used to define the formula for the vector operator curl.

 The trick of rewriting a cross product in terms of a matrix multiplication appears frequently in epipolar and multi-view geometry, in particular when deriving matching constraints.

 As an external product

 The cross product can be defined in terms of the exterior product.
 It can be generalized to an external product in other than three dimensions.
-This view allows a natural geometric interpretation of the cross product.
+This generalization allows a natural geometric interpretation of the cross product.
 In exterior algebra the exterior product of two vectors is a bivector.
 A bivector is an oriented plane element, in much the same way that a vector is an oriented line element.
 Given two vectors a and b, one can view the bivector a ∧ b as the oriented parallelogram spanned by a and b.
 The cross product is then obtained by taking the Hodge star of the bivector a ∧ b, mapping 2-vectors to vectors: